retiman/clj-httpc/Readme.md

 ## Features

-These features are added on top of (or will be added on top of) `clj-http`:
+These features are added on top of `clj-http`:

 - Allows user to specify HttpParams to underlying HttpClient
 - Logs all redirects
 - Aborts downloading of response body if content types don't match
 - Aborts downloading of response body if content length is too long
 - Allows thread safe re-use a single instance of HttpClient
+- Correctly handles non-UTF-8 charsets in response Content-Type

 ## Usage